open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 There are three major components of the Metrics SDK that data flows through, in order:

-1. **Accumulator**: Receives metric events from the API, computes one Accumulation per active Instrument and Label Set pair
+1. **Accumulator**: Receives metric events from the API through Instruments, computes one Accumulation per active Instrument and Label Set pair
 2. **Processor**: Receives Accumulations from the Accumulator, transforms into ExportRecordSet
 3. **Exporter**: Receives ExportRecordSet, transforms into some protocol and sends it somewhere.